 performers, audience and programs.
 Certain

 ‘German’ composers -- Wagner, Strauss, even Beethoven -- soon are off limits.
 Still, dozens of Kulturbund chapters form, including Leipzig's.
 Its early members include three young Jewish

 Two Pianos highlights the tenacity, passion and devotion to craft shared by Anna and Halina.
 As talented student “alien residents” in Leipzig they mastered new languages and cultures.
 As young Jewish mothers they maintained professional careers while juggling child-care and shrinking life-choices.
 As naturalized American citizens, teachers and performers Halina (1908-1999), Anna (1908-2003) and Tanya (1907-1988) shared their art while celebrating life.
 As the pianists who portray them in Two Pianos note in the Premiere highlights video, their story "reminds people that they need to appreciate being a human being and being allowed to breathe and lead a dignified life . . .
 Everyone has something that helps him or her to go through everything.
 In our case it’s music.
 In somebody else’s case, it could be literature, art, whatever. . . .We need to know what keeps us alive."

 After the premiere the Levins formed the arts/education company Papers Please to bring Two Pianos to new audiences in the U.S.and abroad.

 Papers Please has been approved as fiscal sponsoree of The Two Pianos Project by Fractured Atlas, a non-profit Section 501(c)(3) arts service organization headquartered in New York City.
 This allows us to seek contributions for the Project through Fractured Atlas that

 are tax deductible to the extent permitted by law.
 Contributions may be made on-line by clicking this link.

-For new Papers Please performance events, please click here.
+For upcoming Papers Please performance events, please click here.